 I get asked a lot of questions about classroom management and what I do to keep my classroom running smoothly.
 One thing that I’ve done for years and one thing I find works incredibly well is our morning arrival procedure.
-You see, our kids need structure and they need to be successful.
-For many of our kids they don’t have those feelings at home so we need to make sure they’re getting that boost first thing in the morning.
-I am huge believer in starting the day right and the impact it can have on our entire day!
-I want my kids to start the day happy, energized and successful!
+You see, our kids need structure, they need choice and they need to be successful.
+For many of our kids, they don’t have those at home so we need to make sure they’re getting that boost first thing in the morning.
+I am a huge believer in starting the day right and the impact it can have on our entire day!
+I want my kids to start the day happy, energized, and successful!
 So we have loud music, and dancing and talking and fun!
 Yep.
 Fun.
-Yep we sing and dance as we prepare for the day.
+Yep, we sing and dance as we prepare for the day.
 And that is OK!
 We’re getting pumped up for the day ahead!

 Morning Arrival Procedure

 When my kids arrive they follow this procedure:

 Put away backpack.

 Greet me with a hug, handshake, fist bump, or high five.

 Move their picture for attendance using the SmartBoard.

 Bounce on the trampoline (For more on the trampoline, check out this post!).